Graz city trip

 Furthermore, Graz has the most important medieval centre in Central Europe, a prominent place on the UNESCO list of World Heritage Sites.
 In 2003, Graz was the Cultural Capital of Europe and, in 2008, a City of Culinary Delights.

 Styria, or Steiermark in German, is the second-largest state of Austria.
 Graz is its capital.
-The region produces fantastic wine, has incredible nature and beautiful century-old attractions.
+The region produces fantastic wine and has incredible nature and beautiful century-old attractions.

-Graz will have something to their liking for sure, be it as a romantic getaway, as a group of friends or as a family.
+Graz will indeed have something to their liking, be it as a romantic getaway, group of friends or family.

 Places of interest Graz and Styria region